 Before they left Ft.
 Mandan in April 1805, Lewis and Clark packed up a shipment to send President Jefferson.
-It included Indian objects; animal skins, bones, and antlers; a live prairie dog, four magpies, and a grouse; and plant, soil, and mineral samples.
+It included trade items from indigenous people; animal skins, bones, and antlers; a live prairie dog, four magpies, and a grouse; and plant, soil, and mineral samples.
 The captains listed the contents on a packing list that they sent ahead of the shipment.
 The four boxes, two large trunks, and three cages arrived at the President's House in Washington in August while Jefferson was at Monticello; Etienne Lemaire, Jefferson's butler, wrote him that the shipment had come.
 Having eagerly anticipated its arrival, Jefferson sent instructions for unpacking and caring for the objects.

 When Jefferson returned to Washington from Monticello in early October 1805, he annotated the packing list, noting which objects had come.
 Although we do not know the final destination of every object that arrived in Washington from Ft.
 Mandan, Jefferson sent material from the shipment to at least three different places: the Peale Museum, the American Philosophical Society, and Monticello.